ashik190141/ashik190141/README.md

 I am a highly motivated, hard worker and progress-focused web developer.
 I am try to learn and explore new technologies all time.
 Skilled in creating responsive user interfaces and building RESTful APIs.

-- 🔭 I’m currently working on Next.js and Redux
+- 🔭 I’m currently working on c# (dotnet), golang and node js
 - 🌱 I’m currently learning advance web technologies
-- 👯 I’m looking to collaborate on open source projects
 - 🤔 I’m looking for help with web development and programming
 - 📫 How to reach me: ahsanmahmudashik@gmail.com